 1789: Notice appeared in the Virginia Gazette and Alexandria Advertiser on May 21 warning individuals not to remove building materials appropriated for the building of the Roman Catholic Church.

 1795: The Very Reverend Francis Ignatius Neale, S.J., President of Georgetown College and Pastor of Holy Trinity Church, established the Church of Saint Mary, the first permanent parish established for Catholic worship.
 The cornerstone was laid on land that later became Saint Mary’s Cemetery.
 The Most Reverend John Carroll, SJ, first Bishop of Baltimore, visited the new church during its construction.
 However, it was never completed and was razed in 1830.
-In 1839, bricks from the old church were used to build the portico of the Lyceum, currently located on Duke Street.
+In 1839, bricks from the old church were used to build the portico of the Lyceum, currently located on South Washington Street.

 1810: Reverend Father Joseph W. Fairclough, a missionary from England, became Pastor and arranged for the purchase of the Chapel Alley Meeting House from the Methodist Congregation on South Royal Street.